programmingAthlete/BruteSniffing_Fisher/README.md

 The program has been developed using python3.6.
 However no issue should occur with older 3. versions.

-## Requirements Install
+## Requirements Installation
 Automatically checks for the presence of the required libraries and installs them if you consent it.
-If you don't consent it, it shows you the command to perform the installation of the libraries.\\
+If you don't consent it, it shows you the command to perform the installation of the libraries.

-Libraries required:
+Libraries to install:
 * requests
 * urllib3
 * BeautifulSoup